VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Constitution by 1, to a maximum of 20.
 - When you roll a Hit Die to recover hit points, the minimum number of hit points you recover is equal to twice your Constitution modifier.
 - Whenever you regain hit points, you gain additional hit points equal to half your proficiency bonus (rounded down).

+## Elemental Adept [Update]

+_Requirement: must have the Spellcasting feature_

+When you gain this feat, choose a damage type.

+Spells you cast ignore resistance to damage of the chosen type.
+In addition, when you roll damage for a spell you cast that deals damage of that type, you can reroll any 1s, but you must keep the new rolls.

+You can select this feat multiple times.
+Each time you do so, you must choose a different damage type.

 ## Enduring Mana [New]